Title

 The Office for Transportation Security (OTS) establishes updated guidelines for the issuance of International and National Ship Security Certificates, along with compliance statements for port facilities and security-regulated ports, ensuring adherence to maritime security measures and protocols.

-The concerned regulated port or facility is given thirty (30) days from notice to rectify deficiencies; failure to comply may result in recall of approval of the security plan and cancellation of the certificate.
+If deficiencies are observed, the concerned regulated port or port facility is given 30 days from notice to rectify.
+Failure can result in the recall of approval of the security plan and the consequential cancellation of the issued certificate.

 Analyze Cases Smarter, Faster